Regulations (Standards - 29 CFR) - Table of Contents|

 The plan also proposes a program of voluntary compliance by employers and employees, including a provision for onsite consultation.

 The Puerto Rico Plan includes the following documents as of the date of approval:

 The plan description documents, in two volumes.

-A copy of the enabling legislation as enacted on July 7, 1975, and signed by the Governor on August
+A copy of the enabling legislation as enacted on July 7, 1975, and signed by the Governor on August 5, 1975.

 An assurance of separability of the enforcement personnel from the hearing examiner.